-Under the amended Compacts with the FSM and the RMI, new congressional authorizations of approximately \$6.6 billion could be required for U.S. payments from fiscal years 2004 to 2086, of which \$3.5 billion would be required for the first 20 years of the Compacts (see table 1).
+(see table 1).
 The share of new authorizations to the FSM would be about \$2.3 billion and would end after fiscal year 2023.
 The share of new authorizations to the RMI would be about \$1.2 billion for the first 20 years, with about \$300 million related to extending U.S. military access to Kwajalein Atoll through 2023.
 Further funding of \$3.1 billion for the remainder of the period corresponds to extended grants to Kwajalein and payments related to U.S. military use of land at Kwajalein Atoll.
-The cost of this \$6.6 billion new authorization, expressed in fiscal year 2004 U.S. dollars, would be \$3.8 billion (see the appendix for a breakout of estimated new U.S. authorizations to the FSM and the RMI in fiscal year 2004 U.S. dollars).
+The cost of this \$6.6 billion new authorization, expressed in fiscal year 2004 U.S. dollars, would be \$3.8 billion.

-This new authorized funding would be provided to each country in the form of

-- annual grant funds targeted to priority areas (such as health, education, and infrastructure), audit assistance, and disaster assistance; - contributions to a trust fund for each country such that trust fund earnings would become available to the FSM and the RMI in fiscal year 2024 to replace expiring annual grants; - payments the U.S. government makes to the RMI government that the RMI transfers to Kwajalein landowners to compensate them for the U.S. use of their lands for defense sites; and
+This new authorized funding would be provided to each country in the form of (1) annual grant funds targeted to priority areas (such as health, education, and infrastructure); (2) contributions to a trust fund for each country such that trust fund earnings would become available to the FSM and the RMI in fiscal year 2024 to replace expiring annual grants; (3) payments the U.S. government makes to the RMI government that the RMI transfers to Kwajalein landowners to compensate them for the U.S. use of their lands for defense sites; and (4) an extension of federal services that have been provided under the original Compact but are due to expire in fiscal year 2003.

-13U.S. access to Kwajalein Atoll in the RMI has already been secured through 2016 through a Compact-related agreement.
-The U.S. proposal to the RMI extends this funding to 2066, with an additional 20-year optional lease at that point.
+10U.S. access to Kwajalein Atoll in the RMI has already been secured through 2016 through a Compact-related agreement.
+The amended Compact with the RMI extends this funding to 2066, with an additional 20-year optional lease extension at that point.